64032466/f5-agility-labs-waf/docs/class9/module1/lab4.rst

         .. image:: /_static/class9/loginenforcement.png

-    - In the Authenticated URLs field enter ``/#/privacy-security/`` and press ther add button and ``/#/wallet`` and press the add button.
-Based on app exploration we were able to see these are resources we should only be able to get to if we have authenticated.
+    - In the Authenticated URLs field enter ``/#/privacy-security/`` and press the add button and ``/#/wallet`` and press the add button.
+Based on app exploration we can identify that these URIs should only be accessible after successful login.
     - Press the **Save** button below.
 Then press the **Apply Policy** Button in the top right corner.
     - Now press the link in the note message below titled **Learning and Blocking Settings Screen**